tentone/nunuStudio/CODESTYLE.md

 ### Control Statements

-- Never place a space between the i`f, for, while` and the condition being defined.
+- Never place a space between the `if, for, while` and the condition being defined.
 - On `if...else` chained control statements the following statement should start on a new line.
 - Prefer to explicitly check the `Boolean` value stored in variables.